testomatio/reporter/docs/cli.md

 TESTOMATIO=tstmt_* npx @testomatio/reporter upload-artifacts
 ```

 You can also upload small artifacts during the run, while large files can be uploaded after.
-For instance, all files larger than 10MB will be skipped to upload during the run.
+For instance, all files uploading larger than 10MB will be skipped during the run.

 ```bash
 TESTOMATIO=tstmt_* TESTOMATIO_ARTIFACT_MAX_SIZE_MB=10 npx playwright test